 This year has started pretty tough emotionally for everyone.
-A seemingly never-ending pandemic, then the Ukraine-Russia conflict and now, heavy rain and flooding in many parts of Queensland and New South Wales.
+A seemingly never-ending pandemic, the Ukraine-Russia conflict, rising cost of living and of course, heavy rain and flooding.

 Children can be impacted by floods in a variety of ways: Having to evacuate and leave everything behind; knowing family or friends who have had to leave; or watching distressing images and hearing sad news in the media.